wiiu-env/WiiUPluginSystem/pages/dev/dev_ide_setup.md

 ![Example configuration of the compiler in Code::Blocks](https://i.imgur.com/cnfkmHR.gif)

 ### Next steps
-Now you can turn any existing project into a `Code::Blocks` project by following [this](https://maschell.github.io/WiiUPluginSystem/dev_codeblocks_project_from_scratch.html) tutorial.
+Now you can turn any existing project into a `Code::Blocks` project by following [this](dev_codeblocks_project_from_scratch.html) tutorial.

 Alternatively, you can use the `Code::Blocks` template to create a new plugin project from the scratch.
-A tutroial for this can be found [here](https://github.com/Maschell/WiiUPluginSystem/wiki/Using-project-templates-in-Code::Blocks).
+A tutorial for this can be found [here](https://github.com/Maschell/WiiUPluginSystem/wiki/Using-project-templates-in-Code::Blocks).

 {% include links.html %}